Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Lastly the function `simdwidthof` is used to show how many of values of a certain type can fit into the target's SIMD register, e.g. to see how many uint64's can be processed with a single instruction.
 For our system, the SIMD register can process 4 UInt64 values at once (see line 3).
 So if you have some values of a certain type (e.g. float32) to process with SIMD, you can use the following expression:
 `SIMD[DType.float32, simdwidthof[DType.float32]()]`
 to process the maximum amount of values simultaneously.
+(the SIMD type defaults to the architectural SIMD width of the type, so the above is equivalent to just `SIMD[DType.float32]`)
 Line 4 tells us that this amount is 8.
 Mojo makes it easy for us, the above expression does the same as:
 `SIMD[DType.float32]`
 We use this in line 5 to declare a SIMD vector with as size the default type width, which is indeed 8 (line 6).